 Information for visitors

-The Museum’s waterside café, Wattle and Daub, will be open from 9.30am –4pm and is dog friendly.
+The Museum’s waterside café will be open from 9.00am–4pm and is dog friendly.
 Why not enjoy breakfast, brunch or lunch at our waterside café?
 There are also plenty of outdoor picnic areas.